Nasdaq rises on tech boost as economic recovery cools

-(Reuters) - The Nasdaq led gains on Wall Street on Thursday as investors returned to the perceived safety of technology-related stocks with a surprise rise in weekly jobless claims signaling a slowdown in economic growth.

-Seven of the 11 major S&P indexes were trading higher, with information technology .SPLRCT leading gainers.
+Nine of the 11 major S&P indexes were trading higher, with information technology among the biggest gainers.

-Apple Inc AAPL.O, Amazon.com Inc AMZN.O, Netflix Inc NFLX.O, Nvidia Corp NVDA.O and Facebook Inc .FB.O, which have outperformed at a time of increased economic uncertainty and are now trading at lofty valuations, rose between 0.3% and 2.3%.
+Tech heavyweights Apple Inc, Amazon.com Inc, Netflix Inc, Nvidia Corp and Facebook Inc, which tend to outperform at a time of increased economic uncertainty, rose between 1.0% and 2.6%.

-“The market is in this painful battle between those who are thirsty for further Fed involvement versus those who are fiercely focused on fundamentals and believe the market is overbought,” said Eric Schiffer, chief executive of private equity Patriarch Organization in Beverly Hills, California.

-Waning hopes of more fiscal stimulus, signs of a faltering business recovery and a sell-off in technology-related names have weighed on U.S. stocks this month.

 The S&P 500 briefly fell 10% below its intraday record high hit on Sept.
 2. If the benchmark index closes at that level, it will enter correction territory.